top of page

 Stage 1

-In the early stages, treatment aims to preserve joint function and prevent further bone damage.
+• In the early stages of avascular necrosis (AVN), treatment focuses on preserving joint function and preventing further bone damage.

-Conservative management may include activity modification, rest, and pain management with nonsteroidal anti-inflammatory drugs (NSAIDs).
+• Conservative management may involve modifying activities, ensuring adequate rest, and managing pain with nonsteroidal anti-inflammatory drugs (NSAIDs).

-Physical therapy can help maintain joint mobility and strengthen surrounding muscles to reduce stress on the affected joint.
+• Physical therapy can help maintain joint mobility and strengthen the surrounding muscles, reducing stress on the affected joint.

-Core decompression surgery may sometimes be considered to relieve pressure within the bone and stimulate new blood vessel growth.
+• In some cases, core decompression surgery may be considered to relieve pressure within the bone and stimulate the growth of new blood vessels.

 Stage 2

-Treatment options for stage 2 AVN may include the measures mentioned for stage 1, but with more emphasis on surgical interventions.
+• Treatment options for stage 2 AVN include those mentioned for stage 1 but with a greater emphasis on surgical interventions.

-Core decompression with bone grafting may be performed to reduce pressure within the bone and promote new bone formation.
+• Core decompression combined with bone grafting may be performed to alleviate pressure within the bone and encourage new bone formation.

-Another surgical option is vascularized bone grafting, where healthy bone tissue and its blood supply are transplanted into the necrotic area to promote healing.
+• Another surgical option is vascularized bone grafting, in which healthy bone tissue and its blood supply are transplanted into the necrotic area to promote healing.

 Stage 3

-In stage 3 AVN, where significant bone collapse has occurred, more aggressive surgical interventions are often necessary.
+• In stage 3 AVN, where significant bone collapse has occurred, more aggressive surgical interventions are often required.

-Total joint replacement (arthroplasty) may be recommended for advanced cases where conservative measures and joint-preserving surgeries are no longer effective in relieving symptoms and preserving joint function.
+• Total joint replacement (arthroplasty) may be recommended for advanced cases where conservative treatments and joint-preserving surgeries are no longer effective in alleviating symptoms and maintaining joint function.

 Stage 4

-Treatment for stage 4 AVN is typically focused on pain management and improving quality of life as joint destruction is advanced.
+• Treatment for stage 4 AVN primarily focuses on pain management and enhancing quality of life due to advanced joint destruction.

-Total joint replacement (arthroplasty) remains the mainstay of treatment to alleviate pain and restore function in severely affected joints.
+• Total joint replacement (arthroplasty) remains the primary treatment option for relieving pain and restoring function in severely affected joints.

-In cases where joint replacement is not feasible or advisable due to medical reasons, palliative measures such as pain medication and assistive devices may be utilized to manage symptoms and improve mobility.
+• If joint replacement is not feasible or advisable for medical reasons, palliative measures such as pain medication and assistive devices may be used to manage symptoms and improve mobility.

 Dr. Surendra Patil